victoriousvictor42/-MamaMbogaMoment/README.md

 # -MamaMbogaMoment
-Transformed csv file to GEFX file.
+Transformed CSV file to GEFX file for interpretations.